This is why we struggle to believe women like Lucy Letby exist | Dr Jessica Taylor

 A woman making an active choice to abuse and kill babies creates a new form of discomfort.
 If women aren’t safe, who is?

-As a feminist chartered psychologist, and as someone who specialises in violence and abuse, I’ve often been perplexed by the way my sister feminists will demand agency and independence of women, right up until the point that a woman commits violence or abuse, and then they are convinced a man must have made her do it.
+As a feminist chartered psychologist, and as someone who specialises in violence and abuse, I’ve often been perplexed by the way my sister feminists will be convinced that a woman who commits violence or abusemust have been made to do it by a man.

 But there is no such option with Letby’s actions.